mozilla/quality.mozilla.org/plugins/browserid/readme.txt

 * Click *Upload* (a link at the top)
 * Click *Choose file* and select the file you downloaded before
 * Click *Install*, then *Activate Plugin*

+= 0.44 =
+* Improvement: Commenting for new Persona users is simpler
+* Improvement: New member registration with new Persona users is simpler
+* Improvement: Separate CSS into its own file for maintainability
+* Improvement: Replace .png signin buttons with localizable CSS buttons
+* Improvement: Pre-fill input fields with default values in configuration screen
+* Improvement: Do not show the lost password link if "Disable non-Persona auth" is selected
+* Improvement: Do not show the "default password nag" if "Disable non-Persona auth" is selected
+* Improvement: Code Cleanup.
+* New feature: A .PO file with all strings has been created for localization
+* New Feature: Spanish translations.
+Thanks Guillermo Movia!
+* Bug Fix: site name can now contain ' and &
+* Bug Fix: no more static warnings in strict PHP mode
+* Bug Fix: remove plugin options from database when de-activated
+* Bug Fix: incorrect button link for example button link in the FAQ

+= 0.43 =
+* Continue with 0.41
+* Bug Fix: Fix the missing arguments errors
+* Bug Fix: HTML Escape the hostname when printing debug information
+* Bug Fix: Logout link from the widget signs the user out of Persona
+* Security Improvement: Remove the "Noverify SSL Certificate" option

+= 0.42 =
+* Revert to 0.37

 = 0.41 =
 * Bug Fix: Fix the "missing arguments" error due to not declaring the number of expected variables to Set_auth_cookie_action.